Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

 You'll want a car only if you're going "up-island" to Aquinnah, Menemsha, or Chilmark, which are more spread out.
 Rent on-island or bring your car on the ferry (book early).

 A: June through September for full services and beach weather.
 July-August is peak season with everything open but maximum crowds and prices.
-My favorite window is mid-September through mid-October — the ocean is still warm enough for swimming, the summer crowds have left, fall foliage starts, and many businesses are still open.
+The sweet spot is mid-September through mid-October — the ocean is still warm enough for swimming, the summer crowds have left, fall foliage starts, and many businesses are still open.

 Note: many restaurants, shops, and attractions close entirely from November through April.
 The island is very quiet in winter.